I Had That Same Dream Again

 I Had That Same Dream Again (また、同じ夢を見ていた, Mata, Onaji Yume o Mite Ita) is a Japanese novel written by Yoru Sumino and illustrated by loundraw.

 A manga adaptation, illustrated by Idumi Kirihara, was serialized in Futabasha's Monthly Action from September 2017 to August 2018.

+Plot

+The plot follows a grade schooler, Nanoka Koyanagi, after she is assigned at school to define what happiness means to her.
+She meets three strangers - an isolated woman living alone, known to Nanoka as Skank-san, an unhappy teenage girl who self-harms, Minami, and an old woman, known to Nanoka as Granny, and uses her experiences with them to define what happiness means to her.

 Media

 Novel

 The novel is written by Yoru Sumino and illustrated by loundraw.
 Futabasha published the volume on February 19, 2016.

 On October 23, 2019, Seven Seas Entertainment announced they licensed the series for English publication.
-They released the volume on March 12, 2020 digitally and on July 7, 2020 in print.
+They released the volume on March 12, 2020, digitally and on July 7, 2020, in print.

 Manga

 A manga adaptation, illustrated by Idumi Kirihara, started serialization in Monthly Action on September 23, 2017.
 The series finished serialization in Monthly Action on August 25, 2018.
 The series was published in three tankōbon volumes.

 Seven Seas Entertainment is also publishing the manga adaptation in English.
 They published all three volumes as one omnibus volume.